RCMP Right Fit Interview Competency 3 – Problem Solving

-For example, you might be asked a question that asks about a difficult or complex problem that you had to solve and how you gathered the required information to establish an effective solution.
-Or you might be asked about a time when you came up with an innovative solution to solve a significant problem.
+For example, the interviewer might ask you a question about a difficult or complex problem that you had to solve and how you gathered the required information to establish an effective solution.
+Or they might ask about a time when you came up with an innovative solution to solve a significant problem.

 When you are preparing for the “Right Fit” Interview, think about all of the situations when you had to come up with a solution to a problem.
-But make sure you use examples where the problem is yours to solve, and where there were a number of factors to consider and options to choose.
-If the problem that you relate is a problem where there is only one option, then that will not give the interviewer a true sense of whether or not you can think through a specific problem, analyze the information available and come up with a solution from a number of options.
+Use examples where the problem is yours to solve, and where there were a factors to consider and options for a solution.
+If your problem has only one solution, then the interviewer will not get a true sense of your ability to think through a specific problem, analyze the information available, and come up with a solution.
 And as I have said previously, this doesn’t just have to be work related examples.
 You can use volunteer time, sporting events, or periods during your education.
 As long as you have several stories prepared that you can use during the interview that demonstrate that you have the ability to solve problems.